therealplato/perspective/readme.txt

 This is a work in progress tool suite to simulate & inspect trust networks.
+Dependencies: couchdb, node.js

+Data will be stored in couchdb, processed with node.js and ruby, and displayed on an html5 hex grid.

+NODE.JS code
+install nodejs from repo's
+cd perspective/srv/
+node app.js    #then connect to http://localhost:3210 in browser

+RUBY code - original trust model
-The database to use is hardcoded as localhost:5984/persp2 in dashboard.rb.
+Uses a hardcoded couchdb at localhost:5984/persp2 in dashboard.rb

-Dependencies: couchdb

 Usage:
 cd perspective